microsoft/JARVIS/taskbench/README.md

 ## What's New

-+  [2023.11.30] We release the code and dataset of TaskBench.
++  [2023.11.30] We release TaskBench for evaluating task automation capability of LLMs.
+   + The code and datasets are avaliable at [TaskBench](#).
+   + The paper is avaliable at [TaskBench: Benchmarking Large Language Models for Task Automation](https://arxiv.org/abs/taskbench).

 ## Table of Contents